10 Things to do in Wymondham

 #6 Check out Wymondham Arts Centre

-A visit to the Wymondham Arts Centre promises a vibrant and ever-changing experience for art enthusiasts and the creatively curious alike.
-Housed within the charming Becket’s Chapel, this former place of worship has been beautifully transformed into an exhibition and events space.
+A visit to the Wymondham Arts Centre, housed within Becket’s Chapel, promises an ever-changing experience for art enthusiasts.
+This former place of worship has been beautifully transformed into an exhibition and events space.

 One of the unique aspects of the Wymondham Arts Centre is its commitment to showcasing local artistic talent.
-Frequently, you’ll find the works of talented local artists featured, and the best part is that many of these captivating pieces are available for sale.
+Frequently, you’ll find the works of talented local artists featured, with many being available for sale.
 This provides an excellent opportunity to not only admire but also to acquire pieces of art that resonate with you.

 Find out more here.